A new constraint on the Hawking evaporation of primordial black holes in the radiation-dominated era: Quantum Standpoint

 Extending the Hawking radiation process by tunneling method \cite{tunneling} opened our hand to derive the black hole quantum radiation for non-stationary cases.
 We know that the quantum fluctuations around the horizon are of the order of the Planck length \cite{Jacobson:1993}.
 To have real particles from virtual particles in these quantum fluctuations, the tunneling scenario proposes a known process around the black holes \cite{tunneling}.
 Tunneling calculation is based on the WKB approximation assumed for the light coming from the apparent horizon to the observer \cite{Visser:2001kq}.
 The required condition for black hole radiation can be minimized in terms of the adiabatic condition which says as long as one has an approximately exponential relation between the affine parameters on the null generators of past and future null infinity, then subject to a suitable adiabatic condition being satisfied, a Planck-distributed flux of Hawking-like radiation will occur \cite{Barcelo:2010xk}.

 All these methods give the tunneling probability rate $\Gamma_{em}\sim e^{-\frac{\hbar w}{k_B T_H}}$ turns to be a thermal form where $\hbar w$ is the emitted particle energy and $T_H$ is the radiation temperature which is related to the black hole's surface gravity$T_h=\frac{\kappa}{2 \pi}$.
 The basic point is that if a black hole is in the dynamical phase for example due to the accretion \cite{Ashtekar:2003hk}, one cannot have the essential conditions such as WKB approximation our adiabatic condition around the apparent horizon for Hawking radiation.
 This leads to quenching the black hole radiation in the dynamical phase \cite{Firouzjaee:2014zfa,Firouzjaee:2015wps}.

 Moreover, in any dynamical spacetime with the in-falling matter, the apparent (dynamical) horizon is inside the event horizon \cite{Ashtekar:2003hk}, thus any virtual pair particle created due to these effects cannot fall outside the event horizon, become real, and reach future infinity.
 You can see this feature in Fig. (\ref{tpenrose}) for PBHs.
 This figure is the Penrose diagram for a PBH which is formed in the radiation-dominated era.
 PBHs' apparent horizon grows in the radiation-dominated era till its accretion flux is stopped by the end of this era.
-After that in the matter-dominated era, these black holes start to radiate.\\
+After that in the matter-dominated era, these black holes start to radiate.